 Without passion, you don’t have energy; without energy, you have nothing

 If you don’t love what you do, if you cannot put your heart and soul into something that you do, then the outcome is likely to be nothing outstanding.
 In our day-to-day life, all of us will have to do mundane or routine things which we may not like but have an obligation or the responsibility to perform them.
 However, if that is what you do most of the time, then you are a mere latent force and an undiscovered possibility.
 Discover yourself, identify your passion and feel the energy flow through you.
 Be an accountant only if you love accounting, be an engineer only if you love engineering, and having a job that does not showcase the best of you and the world is not worth your time and effort.

 The only way to do great work is to love what you do

 As life flows through us, it is good to remind yourself now and then of what you are doing, why you are doing it, and what you want to do and reorient yourself to your inner needs and passion.

 I have no special talent.
 I am only passionately curious

 IF AGAINST ODDS…

 Many people may not have realised or identified their passion yet or are constrained and unable to indulge in what is their true passion.
-For them, I would say, try to do what you are passionate about, if not at least do whatever you are doing with happiness and involvement (if not with a passion).
-In the absence of both passion and involvement (commitment, ownership), your act would neither satisfy you nor the other parties involved.
+For them, I would say try to do what you are passionate about.
+If not, at least do whatever you are doing with happiness and involvement (if not with a passion).
+Without passion and involvement (commitment, ownership), your act would neither satisfy you nor the other parties involved.
 The outcome would be mediocre if not a failure.
 I remember reading that “The cost of mediocrity is a disappointment.”